saikiranreddypv2104/UVM-Test-Bench-For-APB-Protocol/README.md

 # APB Protocol:
-- APB is low bandwidth and low performance bus.
-So, the components requiring lower bandwidth like the peripheral devices such as UART, Keypad, Timer and PIO (Peripheral Input Output) devices are connected to the APB.
-The bridge connects the high performance AHB or ASB bus to the APB bus.
-So, for APB the bridge acts as the master and all the devices connected on the APB bus acts as the slave.
+- APB is a low bandwidth and low-performance bus.
+So, the components requiring lower bandwidth, like the peripheral devices such as UART, Keypad, Timer, and PIO (Peripheral Input Output) devices, are connected to the APB.
+The bridge connects the high-performance AHB or ASB bus to the APB bus.
+So, for APB, the bridge acts as the master, and all the devices connected to the APB bus act as the slave.

 Here is a simplified timing diagram for the APB read operation: